tolgak99/Basketball-Coach/README.md

 # Basketball Coach Mobile Game

-This game is developed by Tolga KALAYCIOĞLU for casual game mechanichs.
+This game is developed for casual game mechanichs.